kubeflow/community/proposals/dgl-operator-proposal.md

     2. After finished graph dispatching, `dglrun` invokes distributed training on every **Worker Pod**.
 Guide [here](https://github.com/dmlc/dgl/tree/master/examples/pytorch/graphsage/experimental#step-3-launch-distributed-jobs).
 4. Finally, **Launcher Pod** will be completed and **Worker Pods** will be deleted.

-**How do we leverage DGL to run `ParMETIS` partitioning and training on Kubernetes**
+**How do we leverage DGL to run `DistParMETIS` partitioning and training on Kubernetes**

 Prerequisite: the dataset must be included in **Worker Pod** image, like [OGB](https://github.com/snap-stanford/ogb).

 1. In the main container of **Launcher Pod**,
-    1. `dglrun` invokes a partition commond to do `ParMETIS` partitioning on every **Worker Pod**.
-Dive in [this approach](https://docs.dgl.ai/guide/distributed-preprocessing.html#distributed-partitioning).
+    1. `dglrun` invokes a partition commond to do `DistParMETIS` partitioning on every **Worker Pod**.
-    2. After finished `ParMETIS` partitioning, `dglrun` invokes distributed training on every **Worker Pod**.
+    2. After finished `DistParMETIS` partitioning, `dglrun` invokes distributed training on every **Worker Pod**.
 Guide [here](https://github.com/dmlc/dgl/tree/master/examples/pytorch/graphsage/experimental#step-3-launch-distributed-jobs).
 2. Finally, **Launcher Pod** will be completed and **Worker Pods** will be deleted.

 ## Alternatives Considered

 ### DGL Operator vs MPI Operator

-Currently, for distributed partitioning, DGL uses `ParMETIS` to split big graphs up and store in parallel on each **Worker Pods**, which is empowered by MPI.
+Currently, for distributed partitioning, DGL uses `DistParMETIS` to split big graphs up and store in parallel on each **Worker Pods**, which is empowered by MPI.
 For distributed training, DGL uses PyTorch's `DDP` in dense parameters updating, and self-developed methods in other scenarios.

 So in this manner, a fully-informed user, who understand any details about DGL and Operator philosophy, can hack some DGL workloads using MPI Operator.
 But this hack approach is not a good idea, because
 1. User need to revise `ipconfig` processing in DGL library to adapt MPI Operator's `hostfile`.